pranavlabdhe/weather-app/README.md

 🌐 Powered by OpenWeather API
 Reliable and accurate weather data sourced from OpenWeather API.
 Trust in the most dependable weather source for your forecasts.
-Discover the WeatherWhiz!
+Discover the SkyCast!
 App and be prepared for any climate, anywhere.
 Never let the weather catch you by surprise again!

 # NgWeatherApp